Master's Thesis in Structural and Mechanical Engineering (MKOMAS)

 Learning outcome

 The master thesis is an individual project during which the candidate shows that he/she has the ability to independently make an in-depth study of a narrowly defined area.
-The project is concluded with a written report and will often on the basis of a relevant problem include an experimental part based on thorough theoretical studies.
+The project is concluded with a written report and may on the basis of a relevant problem include an experimental part based on thorough theoretical studies.

 A candidate who has completed and passed his or her master thesis has acquired the following learning outcomes: